-Have the group read this section back on page 23 quietly while you write the four steps of the Order of Confirmation on the board.
+Have the class read this section on page 23 quietly while you write the four steps of the Order of Confirmation on the board.

 - When you and the candidates have finished, have them turn their books over and ask what each of the steps signifies.
-You might have to prompt them. - Ask what are the essential steps for the Sacrament of Confirmation.
-(Answer: The essential action and formula for Confirmation are found in the fourth step: Laying on of the hand while anointing with Chrism and the essential formula).
+You might have to prompt them. - Ask which two steps the students think are the essential ones for the Sacrament of Confirmation.
+(Answer: Laying on of hands during the anointing with Chrism; and the essential formula).